NWoolridge/NeuronBuild/README.md

     – support for Cinema 4D r12 and r13 (Oconnect and AddMultiLineEditText compatibility
     – convert right handed .swc data to Cinema 4D left-handed with coordSystem test – added safety test if user hits cancel button while in the system browser.
 Reports as 'Cancelled in Browser.'

+Graham was here on April 6 at 9:49pm PST